asthapipania/Healthy.io/heal.io_website/public/mkdocs/docs/Contributing.md

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's.

-To contribute to the RAPIDOC-HEALTHCARE-WEBSITE repository using GitHub Desktop, follow these steps:
+To contribute to the Health.io-HEALTHCARE-WEBSITE repository using GitHub Desktop, follow these steps:

 - <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/tarikul-islam-anik/main/assets/images/Lady%20Beetle.png" width="20" height="20"> Reporting a bug
 - <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/tarikul-islam-anik/main/assets/images/Man%20Technologist%20Light%20Skin%20Tone.png" width="20" height="20" > Discussing the current state of the code